jazzband/tablib/docs/development.rst

     If the format excludes support for an import/export mechanism (*eg.* :class:`csv <tablib.Dataset.csv>` excludes :class:`Databook <tablib.Databook>` support), simply don't define the respective functions.
 Appropriate errors will be raised.

+.. note:: If you want to customise delimiter this can be done via additional param in :autofunction:`<tablib.Dataset.export_set>`.

+.. note:: For customise quoting you need a copy of an existing format.

 2.

     Add your new format module to the :class:`tablib.formats.available` tuple.